top of page

 The New Skill May Be Orchestration

 I don’t think the future belongs entirely to people who can “do everything themselves.”
-I think it can also belong to people who can:
+It can also belong to those who can:

 Continue reading...